Application fee

 In addition to the monthly adjustments for net metering, if you have a positive net metering balance at the end of the year, you will receive a credit on your January bill.
 The amount paid is the current cogeneration rate, approximately $0.02 per kWh.
 This is the default when you install a new solar system or buy a home with solar.

 A rollover is an opt-in opportunity to save your electricity credits for next year.
 This is a one-time election that cannot be changed for the lifetime of your account.
-Click here to learn more and participate in a rollover for your solar energy system.
+Click here to manage a rollover or transfer online for your solar energy system.

 What is net metering?